abwesend890/specmon-tls-parser/app/README.md

 ## Stop the server
 From this directory, run `make -C python-server stop`

+## Environment Variables
+- `PORT`: controls the port the server listens on.

 # GRPC example
 _this example may be outdated, but can be adapted_